Your Corporate Culture Has an Outsized Impact on Decision Making

-Two scandals in the news recently make one wonder about the state of corporate cultures and values in the world today.
-Both show a shocking disregard for ethics or for the safety and well-being of the company’s consumers.
+Two scandals in the news recently make one wonder about the state of corporate cultures and leadership in the world today.
+Both show a shocking disregard for ethics and for the safety and well-being of the company’s consumers.

-These are two extreme examples of what can go wrong when toxic corporate cultures lose sight of their true purpose – serving their customers.
+These are two extreme examples of what can go wrong when toxic corporate cultures lose sight of their company’s true purpose: serving (and protecting) their customers.

 The Lesson